• Home

 • 3 Counties in Virginia: Frederick, Clarke and Loudoun Counties

-First Energy Project Maps can be found here: First Energy Interactive Map
+First Energy Project Maps can be found here:

 Dominion Energy is building a segment in eastern Loudoun from the Potomac River to the Golden Substation this segment is approximately 3 miles and will be entirely within the existing easement.

-At the request of Loudoun County, PJM moved a portion of the transmission line farther out into western Loudoun County and into Maryland.
+At the request of Loudoun County, PJM moved a portion of the transmission line farther out into northern western Loudoun County and into Maryland.
 The Alternate MARL Route was approved by PJM in August of 2024, this route crosses 15 miles of far Western Loudoun along the Potomac River crosses the Potomac River into Maryland and runs through Frederick and Montgomery counties in Maryland before crossing the Potomac River back into Loudoun County near Ashburn.
-This added $167M in cost, pushed the in-service date to 2032 and added two additional segments:
+This added $167M in cost, pushed the in-service date to 2032 and added the additional segments First Energy is to build through Frederick County and Montgomery County, Maryland

 This transmission line will also cross the Monongahela National Forest, Appalachian National Scenic Trail, Chesapeake & Ohio Canal National Historical Park, Harpers Ferry National Historical Park, Potomac Heritage National Scenic Trail and it will run parallel down the view shed of the Potomac River.